uber/vscode-bazel-bsp/README.md

 # vscode-bazel-bsp README

-This is the README for VS Code + Bazel BSP Extension.

-## Features

 This extension is designed to provide integration between VS Code and Bazel BSP.
 It is inspired by the [New Bazel Plugin](https://lp.jetbrains.com/new-bazel-plugin/) for JetBrains products, allowing VS Code to leverage a subset of Bazel BSP as well.

 - [Build Server Protocol](https://code.visualstudio.com/api/extension-guides/testing)